Adana: Metropolitan municipality

 Adana Municipality was incorporated in 1871 though the city continued to be governed under the muhtesip system until 1877 by the first mayor Gözlüklü Süleyman Efendi.
 Modern municipal governance began with the second mayor Kirkor Bezdikyan and his successor Sinyor Artin.
 Roads were widened and paved with cobblestones, drainage canals and trenches were cut, and the first municipal regulations were put into effect.
 After the founding of the republic in 1923, major infrastructure projects were carried out and the first planned neighbourhoods were built to the north of the city.
 Turhan Cemal Beriker served as mayor and governor from 1926 to 1938.
 With the completion of the Seyhan Dam in 1956, the city saw explosive growth and the then prime minister Adnan Menderes showed special interest in Adana, initiating large-scale infrastructure projects like citywide underground sewer systems and rezoning residential areas.
 Since 1984, the cityscape has seen great change with the revitalisation of the Seyhan river and the construction of large parks and boulevards.

 Metropolitan Municipality Law was introduced in 1989 when municipal governance was split between the metropolitan municipality and the district municipalities.
 Adana Municipality became the Metropolitan Municipality and two new district municipalities - Seyhan and Yüreğir - were founded.
 Karaisalı was annexed to the city in 2006, while the Çukurova and Sarıçam districts were founded in 2008 by partitioning the Seyhan and Yüreğir districts.
-On 3 February 2012, Karataş Municipal Council agreed to amalgamate with Adana, hence Karataş will become the city's sixth district after the transition process is complete.
+On 3 February 2012, Karataş Municipal Council agreed to amalgamate with Adana, hence Karataş has become the city's sixth district.

 The Metropolitan Municipality consists of three organs: the Metropolitan Council, the Mayor and the Encümen or Executive Committee.
 Each district municipal council elects one-fifth of their members to represent it at the metropolitan council.
 Thus, the metropolitan council consists of 35 councillors, ten from Seyhan district, eight from Yüreğir, eight from Çukurova, six from Sarıçam, two from Karaisalı and the metropolitan mayor who is elected directly by the voters.
 The executive committee consists of ten members, five being metropolitan councillors and the other five directors at the metropolitan hall who are appointed by the metropolitan mayor.